ChungWasawat/interview-prep/sql/sql_ddl_lesson.md

 ```
 DROP TABLE employeeV2_Backup;

+--delete all rows but keep headers
+TRUNCATE TABLE students2;

 --delete views
 --1. cascade: drop all objects depend on this view
 --2. restrict-default: return error if there are objects depend on the view